dotnet/docs-maui/docs/user-interface/controls/label.md

 ## Display HTML

 > [!IMPORTANT]
 > Displaying HTML in a <xref:Microsoft.Maui.Controls.Label> is limited to the HTML tags that are supported by the underlying platform.
-For example, Android supports only a subset of HTML tags, focusing on basic styling and formatting for block level elements such as <span> and <p>.
-For more complex HTML rendering, consider using a WebView or FormattedText.
+For example, Android supports only a subset of HTML tags, focusing on basic styling and formatting for block level elements such as `<span>` and `<p>`.
+For more complex HTML rendering, consider using a <xref:Microsoft.Maui.Controls.WebView> or `FormattedText`.

 The <xref:Microsoft.Maui.Controls.Label> class has a `TextType` property, which determines whether the <xref:Microsoft.Maui.Controls.Label> object should display plain text, or HTML text.
 This property should be set to one of the members of the `TextType` enumeration: